128technology/docs/docs/concepts_ssr_idp.md

 The following is a list of the current limitations of the IDP solution.

-- The IDP solution is only designed for use on a spoke router, and for local breakout services.
+- The IDP solution is designed for use with local breakout services, and on a spoke router.

 - IDP is not supported for hierarchical services.
 The policy can be enabled on a parent service, but not on the child services.